waynodiablo/Oystercard/pills/three_tier_architecture.md

 ![Three Tier Simple](../images/3-tier-simple.png)

 If we drill down a little we can see the *lingua franca* of the world-wide web: the HTTP protocol.
 This is the communication mechanism that allows the web to exist across multiple computers.
 We can also see that the application engine is where web developers have to handle a lot of the complexity.
 That is not to say that databases and web servers can't become very complex.
 In fact they are very complex, but often they are just used "out of the box", and it's the application engine that takes up the most of a developers time in terms of creating new software.
-It's the technologies relating to the application engine that will take up a good proportion of the time at Makers.
+It's the technologies relating to the application engine that make up the majority of the Maker's curriculum.

 ![Three Tier Middle](../images/3-tier-middle.png)